kunal-Radhika/vsdDevBoard_v0/README.md

 - [Contact information](#contact-information)

-# Brief Introduction to Testing flow
+# Brief Introduction to data flow
 An IDE ( Integrated Development Environment) is used for programming the PCB design.
 For an IDE to recognize the hardware board, a Board Support Package(BSP) which includes hardware description and linker files for memory mapping are used and after programming, the hex files are generated.
 The resultant bitstream is passed to the following PCB design.

 ![pcb_design](https://user-images.githubusercontent.com/74853558/100496925-1b624f00-317e-11eb-8f03-9d82539e07d3.jpg)